rupadarshiray/rupadarshiray.github.io/content/academia/talk-230917-Teich.md

 title: Talk on Teichmuller spaces of hyperbolic surfaces
 ---

-Rupkatha Chand (senior in IISER Mohali) gave a talk discussing uniformization, hyperbolic surfaces and their Teichmuller spaces on 17 September, 2023.
+Rupkatha Chand (senior in IISER Mohali) gave a talk discussing uniformization, Riemann surfaces and their Teichmuller spaces on 17 September, 2023.

 This is where/when I first heard about these topics!